 One thing that my husband and I commented to each other about the experience of learning from him is that it is amazing how little he has to actually say in words in order to teach.
-They say that Qigong is transmitted heart to heart, and that is why it is so critically important to learn in person from a Sifu.
-I had definitely experienced this with my Sifu the first time I learned from him, but the effect was much more pronounced on The Blue Mountain.
+They say that Qigong is transmitted heart to heart, and that is why it is so critically important to learn in person.
+The effect was strong on The Blue Mountain.
 What made the difference?
 Was it the location?
 Being in a larger class full of many more advanced students (plus a few Sifus)?
 Was it because my heart was more open?
 Was it because he's a Grandmaster?
 Probably some of all of the above.
 At any rate, it was incredible, and it was such a joy to be around Grandmaster Wong.
 He just never stops smiling!

 So, Why Go to Costa Rica?

 Let's take a look at the benefits that I gained from my week on The Blue Mountain.